-Total Column I and file this return with the appropriate remittance to the County Tax Collector before 5 p.m. on February 15 of the current calendar year.
+Total Column I and file this return with the appropriate remittance to the on February 15 of the current calendar year.
 If the form is filed late or if the tax becomes delinquent (subject to penalties), you should compute the penalties and pay the total tax and penalties due.